 Consumers shopping for new curtains or blinds should choose options that are cordless.
-That’s the recommendation from Simon Gallagher, MBIE’s National Manager Consumer Protection, especially in homes where small children are present.
+That's the recommendation from Simon Gallagher, The Ministry of Business Innovation & Employment's (MBIE) National Manager Consumer Protection, especially in homes where small children are present.

 Six deaths of young children from corded window coverings have been reported in New Zealand by the Coroner’s Office over the period 2009 to 2019.
 Blinds and window shades with cords are dangerous because young children can get entangled and strangled by the operating or inner cords.